Skip to main content

 It’s a statically generated site powered by Eleventy.

-The code is hosted on GitHub.
-I use for Netlify for production builds, deployments and hosting.
+I use Netlify for production builds, deployments and hosting.

 CMS